dward2/BME547/Assignments/final_image_processor.md

   + Modularity of software code
   + Handling and raising exceptions
   + Language convention and style (PEP8)
-  + Sphinx documentation for all modules/functions
+  + Docstrings for all functions
 * Testing and CI
   + Unit test coverage of all functions (except Flask handler and GUI calls)
   + Travis CI passing build